tpalko/budget-badger/README.md

 As to features, the original goal of this project was to provide the best path through debt paydown given income and other regular or predictable expenses.
 Specifically, to know that X extra dollars can be put toward a mortgage principle on day Y without going in the red later on, and to know that the balance will bottom out on day Z, giving the ability to control these parameters a little.

 In the course of developing the app to its current state, more elaborate features have come into focus.
 Say you want to buy a house in the next five years.
 Given your finances, when will you be able to afford how much of a down payment, and how will your savings grow or shrink with a new mortgage payment, insurance, and property taxes?
 Mostly this boils down to building projections and tracking the differences made by small changes today.

+### Notes on transaction rule forms, records, and data input

+How do we want to create rules?

+- see as concisely as possible all of the unaccounted records
+- ability to choose an existing rule set or create a new one
+- if using an existing rule set, have the rule formset fully populated and record matching results immediately visible
+- if creating a new rule set, prepopulate with sane defaults any fields
+- use a chosen record as the basis for a rule to add to the rule set
+- while the new or existing rule set is being edited, be able to convert multiple records to rules

+#### filter page

+The filter page is intended to filter out records we don't want to worry about when doing actual budget work.. primarily money moving between accounts, or internal transfers.
+It can be used to "type" records in any way, refund, fee, etc. but mostly tagging as internal.

+#### sorter page

+The sorter page is a response to the earlier "rules" page, which allows the creation of rule sets with the record matcher results (matched records, aggregate table, heatmaps).

 ## Bootstrapping